yamenK/Java-8-Reference/README.md

 Note that the ```@FunctionalInterface``` is for the compiler to ensure that the interface only declares one abstract method.

 ####Lamda expressions
-Consider the naive way of creating a thread.
+Consider the direct way to create a thread.

 ```java
 new Thread(new Runnable() {